The average company uses more than 100 SaaS applications—and this number is growing by double digit percentages, year over year.

 This limitation also prevents an iPaaS from using bots.
 Bots can make your workflow automations all the more valuable, as they can communicate information from applications to a communications platform, like Slack.
 This allows your team to get the data it needs, quickly and easily.

-The Future of iPaaS: An Enterprise Automation Platform
+The future of iPaaS: An integration-led automation platform

-An enterprise automation (EA) platform has the integration functionality of an iPaaS, and neatly addresses its drawbacks.
+An integration-led automation platform has the integration functionality of an iPaaS, and neatly addresses its drawbacks.
 Here’s how:

 There’s no coding requirements